gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   cases, the correct flags are automatically configured).
 * On x86, use gcc or icc as the compiler (not pgi or the Cray compiler).
 * On POWER, use gcc instead of IBM's xlc.
-* Use a new compiler version, especially for gcc (e.g. from the version 5 to 6 the performance of the compiled code improved a lot).
+* Use a new compiler version, especially for gcc (e.g. from version 5 to 6 the performance of the compiled code improved a lot).
 * MPI library: OpenMPI usually has good performance and causes little trouble.
 * Make sure your compiler supports OpenMP (some versions of Clang don't).